tinyplex/tinybase/site/guides/13_faq.md

 # FAQ

-These are some of the feasibly asked questions about TinyBase.
-We can't assert that they're 'frequently asked' yet, since we just launched.
+These are some of the frequently asked questions about TinyBase.

 ## When Should I Use TinyBase?